Collin Geiselman, Public Defender

 Criminal Trial Division

-Michelle Alves, Deputy Chief
+Michelle Alves, Chief Criminal Trial Division

 The largest core of the Public Defender attorney staff is its trial division, which zealously represents financially eligible defendants in prosecutions of misdemeanors and felonies and in cases alleging violations of probation.
 Trial division attorneys are located throughout the state, with the largest concentration in the main office at 160 Pine Street, in Providence.
 Generally, criminal trial division attorneys serving particular courthouses throughout the state have offices in those courthouses.
 The trial division staff serving Providence County courts is comprised of three units: the felony unit, the district court unit, and the superior court violation-of-probation unit.